-This April GVPTA once again invited artists, arts workers, and arts and culture organizations province-wide and across all disciplines to help us gain a better understanding of where they are at today by completingthe Spring 2021 edition of the GVPTA COVID-19 B.C.
+This November, GVPTA and arts service organizations across the province invited individual artists, arts workers, and arts, culture and heritage organizations throughout British Columbia and across all disciplines to help convey a better understanding of where they are at now by completing the Fall 2021 edition of the COVID-19 B.C.
 Arts & Culture Impact Survey.

-As part of a data collection strategy, GVPTA released two previous reports based on earlier iterations of the survey.
-The initial report was shared in June 2020, followed by another in December 2020 (read past impact reports below).
-Survey iterations have evolved to address current and changing realities.
+As part of its data collection strategy, GVPTA has issued various iterations of the survey since March 2020, each evolving to understand the current and changing realities.
+The initial summary report was shared in June 2020, followed by others in December 2020 and April 2021.
 Read the backgrounder and past reports on this page below.

 Aggregate data is shared with funders, researchers, and arts service organizations for regional, provincial, and national reporting and analysis.

 Please note that, as with any survey, the data is only partial representation of the impact COVID-19 has had on the arts and culture sector in British Columbia.

 View the highlights below of the Fall 2021 GVPTA COVID-19 Impact Report - B.C.
 Arts & Culture Sector, and click the red button below to download the PDF report.

 Highlights from the Fall 2021 Report

 Of the 373 respondents, 55% were individual artists & arts workers, and the other 45% responded on behalf of an organization.
 Of the 205 responding as individuals, 51% identified solely as an artist, 17% solely an arts worker, and 32% as both artist and arts worker.

 55% of the respondents were based in the Vancouver Coastal Health region, 15% from each Island Health and Fraser Health, 12% based in Interior Health region, and 3% from Northern Health.